Hard labels sampled from sparse targets mislead rotation invariant algorithms: Upper bound Excess Risk for the Spindly Network

 \textbf{Rate Separation in Sparse Logistic Regression:} In overconstrained case $n \gtrsim d$ under a well-specified logistic model, the maximum likelihood estimator (MLE) exists and is unique.
 Classical asymptotic theory \cite{van2000asymptotic} implies that the MLE achieves an excess risk of order $d/n$.
 More recently, \citet{chardon2024finite} established a non-asymptotic version of this result, showing as soon as MLE exists, its excess risk is $O(d/n)$.
 Algorithms whose iterates converge to the MLE therefore admit this $d/n$ excess risk.
 Our result focuses on the trajectory rather than convergence to the unique MLE.

-In sparse-logistic regression, the minimax excess risk scales as $O(\frac{s \log d}{n})$ under standard conditions, showing that MLE rate is suboptimal in this setting, motivating the search for algorithmic trajectories that can attain this rate through early stopping.
+In sparse-logistic regression, the minimax excess risk scales as $O(\frac{s \log (ed/s)}{n})$ under standard conditions, showing that MLE rate is suboptimal in this setting, motivating the search for algorithmic trajectories that can attain this rate through early stopping.

 Our result fills this gap stating that rotation invariant algorithm (with early stopping) still suffer an excess risk with a \textit{lower bound} $\Omega(\frac{d-1}{n})$ matching the rate for MLE.
-However, a non-rotation invariant algorithm with a proper early-stopping time can achieve the minimax rate $O(\frac{s \log d}{n})$, improving over both the MLE and trajectories of rotation invariant algorithms.
+However, a non-rotation invariant algorithm with a proper early-stopping time can achieve the rate $O(\frac{s \log d}{n})$, which matches the sharp sparse-logistic rate $O(\frac{s \log (ed/s)}{n})$ up to the usual logarithmic simplification.